Classroom routines and procedures serve as the unseen gears that create a harmonious learning environment.

 It’s essential to have a pencil system so that time is not wasted during instructional time stopping to assist a student who needs a sharpened pencil.

-Whichever pencil policy you choose, make sure it works well for both you and students.
+Whichever pencil policy you choose, make sure it works well for both you and your students.

 9. Designate Area for Turning in Papers.